Be In The Know CT

 • Slurred speech

-• Trouble breathing, seizures and/or neurological problems
+• Trouble breathing, seizures, and/or neurological problems

 If you think your child or pet may have accidentally ingested cannabis:

-• Watch your child and keep them in a safe area where they are not at risk of falling.
+Call your healthcare provider or the Connecticut Poison Control Center.
+Watch your child and keep them in a safe area where they are not at risk of falling.
+Have your list of cannabis products handy.